 Another tool that is used with web AR is QR codes.
 Basically, you scan the QR code with your phone, and you will be redirected to a web page which will take you to the AR content.
 As you can imagine, such QR code augmented reality has many uses to it.

-AR for Web Designers
+Scope of AR for Web Designers

 AR applications for web design are in evolution phase.
 We must thank the creation and development of compatible plug-ins like WordPress VR for this.
 This type of plug-in helps web designers to upload 360-degree videos to their sites.